HasanRaza1009/Indian-Sign-Language-to-Text-Speech-translation/README.md

 ```

 ---

----
-## Dataset
+## 🗂️ Dataset

 The dataset used for training and testing is large, so it is hosted externally.

 You can download the complete dataset ZIP file here:
 [Download Dataset (Dropbox)](https://www.dropbox.com/scl/fi/rogqgtx6myxkflxg6wb1e/dataset.zip?rlkey=uobxbnknwgrekbikchbro315h&st=qigcak5q&dl=0)

 After downloading, unzip the folder into the `dataset/` directory of this project.

-use this dataset as referenece, capture your own data at different time intervals so that the webcam gets adapted to the noise levels at different time intervals.
+> 📌 Tip: Use this dataset as reference and capture your own data at different time intervals to adapt the model to varying webcam noise levels.

 ---

 ## 🛠️ Installation